This article has links to products and services we love, which we may make commission from.

 The best place to visit in Scotland in autumn has to be Perthshire.

-Big Tree Country, Perthshire, has the most majestic landscape and nature walks as well as cute historic towns and villages.
+Big Tree Country, Perthshire, has the most majestic landscapes, nature walks, and cute historic towns and villages.

-A good base is Pitlochry which has easy trails, pubs and restaurants.
-From here you can take day trips to other Perthshire towns, waterfalls and castles!
+A good base is Pitlochry, which has easy trails, pubs and restaurants.

 Stirling